 You will need to consider the date/time that the data was deleted in order to provide the date of the backup you wish to use.
 For example, if the records were deleted on October 2nd, you need the October 1st backup.

 NOTE: The backups of your site hosted on Oracle servers are captured every 24 hours.
 These daily backups are kept for 14 days, and then one backup per week is retained for approximately a year.
 The backups are kept on the hosting server and a disaster recovery center.
 Test site backups are not maintained as they are a clone site created from the production site.
 Therefore, it is not possible to restore the test site or data from the test site.
 If the deleted data was created after the backup run, and deleted before the next backup is created, this data is not recoverable.

 Typically, customers choose to simply copy the records from a restore site into new records on the production site and associate them manually with the other records because of the high fee to restore the database back with all table insertions exactly as they were when the items were deleted.
 For example, re-create the deleted incident and manually associate it to the contact record.

-Please understand that Oracle Service Cloud Technical Support cannot assist you with retrieving, moving, copying, or any data management tasks.
+Please understand that Oracle B2C Service Technical Support cannot assist you with retrieving, moving, copying, or any data management tasks.

 It is suggested that you carefully review who has the ability to delete items from your database as you do not want to accidentally delete items that you need.
 Some customers like to mark them to review for deletion before they delete them by using a custom object or field that marks the record and then it can be reviewed by someone else who can then mark the record for deletion and then only delete those records.
 Be sure to consider cascading deletes.
 For example: if a contact is deleted, all incidents, opportunities, etc. associated with that contact are deleted.
 If an organization is deleted, all contacts, incidents, etc. associated with that organization are deleted.